websanco/liferay-learn/docs/dxp-cloud/latest/en/infrastructure-and-operations/networking/configuring-a-vpn-server.md

     ```bash
     sudo apt-get update
     sudo apt install -y strongswan strongswan-pki
+    sudo apt install -y libstrongswan-extra-plugins
     ```

-1. Set up the security certificates and keys:
+1. Set up the security certificates and keys.

+    If you want to use `EAP-MSCHAPV2`, then run these commands to generate the certificate:

     ```bash
     mkdir -p ~/pki/{cacerts,certs,private}